-During the fiscal years ended June 30, 2023 and 2022, the Organization received contributions totaling \$125,000 and \$100,000, respectively from a former board member's family and related family foundation.
+During the fiscal years ended June 30, 2024 and 2023, the Organization received contributions totaling \$100,000 and \$125,000, respectively from a former board member's family and related family foundation.
 These contributions were used to fund the Organization's programs and increase its operating cash reserves.
-This former board member passed away in 2020.
 Should this individual's family and the related family foundation decrease their ongoing financial support of the Organization in future years, this may affect the Organization's programs.